 Since 1973, Solheimasandur has been home to a crashed and abandoned DC Plane Wreck.
 It is one of the most surreal places to visit in Iceland, simply because it lies in the middle of nowhere.

 Visitors who want to go here, have to park their car and walk for about 4 kilometers.
 The parking spot is located about 11 minutes from Skogafoss, and it has gotten very popular in recent years thanks to social media.

 You can even walk inside the plane wreck.

-This list would of course not be complete with the Blue Lagoon.
+This list would of course not be complete without the Blue Lagoon.
 While Myvatn is impressive, there are some very good reasons for the fame of Iceland’s Blue Lagoon.

 It’s easy to get here, great health benefits, good hotel available, and the watercolor and temperature are amazing.

 One of the most charming Icelandic towns, Seydisfjordur is located on the East Side of the country.
 There’s not really much to do here, but if you’re traveling around the Ring road it’s definitely worth a stop.

 All of the “fjordurs” nearby are charming and comes with beautiful scenery.
 Reydarfjördur was another favorite of mine.